College of Wisdom and Learning

 College of Wisdom and Learning (CWL) is a public institution of secondary education located in Béla Fleck.
 UAI offers secondary degrees with strengths in the creative sciences, psychology, and metachemistry.

 The College of Wisdom and Learning is popular for a variety of degree programs among secondary students throughout the Southwestern Megalopolitan Complex.
 CWL's graduates commonly become successful psychologists, metascientists, and chemists.
 Other secondary graduates go on to pursue tertiary studies in the human sciences and metasciences.
-The university's students, as is the case with students attending all public education institutions, enjoy a nearly 100% placement rate upon graduation thanks the Office of Assessment and Placement (OAP)'s government-assisted career matching system.
+The college's students, as is the case with students attending all public education institutions, enjoy a nearly 100% placement rate upon graduation thanks the Office of Assessment and Placement (OAP)'s government-assisted career matching system.

 The college's enrollment totals 23,700 students.
 The College of Wisdom and Learning receives funding from the Bureau of Education and Enlightenment (BEE) proportional to its student population, and its curriculum is under the oversight of the BEE's Office of Curriculum and Programming (OCP).
 As with most public educational institutions, public funding accounts for nearly all of CWL's operational resources.
 The university's annual revenue averages 2,610,000μ annually.